Toyo Eiwa Jogakuin

 I.S.Blackmore

 "After the rain, we see a rainbow.
-Let's believe in the rainbow blessing," Isabella S. Blackmore encouraged her students and colleagues after the school building frames collapsed twice as a result of storm damage
+Let's believe in the rainbow of blessing."
+Isabella S. Blackmore encouraged her students and colleagues after the school building frames collapsed twice asa result of storm damage during their construction.

-Serving as the principal four times, Miss Blackmore held office for forty years.
+Serving as the principal four times, Miss Blackmore held office for about forty years.
 She educated the girls based on Puritan religious ideas, and her educational motto was "Freedom lies in strictness."
-Navigating the crisis in Christian education caused by the 1899 announcement of the Ministry of Education, she reorganized and developed the school.
-When Toyo Eiwa Collegiate Department was affiliated with Tokyo Woman's Christian University, she became Chair of the Board of the university.
+Navigating the crisis in Christian education caused by the 1899 Twelfth Instruction of the Ministry of Education, she organized and developed the school.
+Toyo Eiwa Collegiate Department was affiliated with Tokyo Woman's Christian College.
+She became Chair of the Board of the college.
 Moreover, she took on heavy responsibilities for both the Nagasaka Orphanage and the Kobokan Settlement.
 She also strived for the expansion and practice of social work.

 Sumi Oe